All Episodes

 This is the patchwork that was done in medieval Europe to protect the shroud, to preserve it.

-So, if we're stacking up all of the evidence for and against the shroud, we're in the middle of presenting a voluminous amount of evidence for the authenticity of the shroud and that it is indeed Jesus' burial cloth.
+And so that is what the carbon So if we're stacking up all the evidence for and against the shroud, we're in the middle of presenting a voluminous amount of evidence for the authenticity of the shroud and that it is indeed Jesus' burial cloth.

 tucker carlson